-Is there any difference between wet and dry measuring cups?
+Many people wonder if there's any difference between wet and dry measuring cups.
+There is.

 A dry measuring cup filled to the top with a liquid will yield a roughly correct measurement, though pouring it may be messier without a spout.